arisohandriputra/CodeEditorLib/README.md

 ## Contributing

 Pull requests are welcome.
 If you're adding a language, subclass `LanguageDefinition` and register it in `LanguageRegistry.RegisterDefaults()`.
+For a new theme, subclass `EditorTheme` and register it in `ThemeRegistry.RegisterDefaults()`.
 Keep the PR focused on one thing and make sure existing behavior still works.

 For bugs, a small reproducible snippet is worth more than a paragraph of description.